thomasgladwin/malak/README.md

 Now you can use the Python program malak.py from this repository: python malak.py.
 You may need to go into malak_sample.py to adjust the COM port to match your hardware.

 It will ask for a base filename to save data to (base.log), open a window, and then keep on reading in what the microcontroller is sending and saving it to file.
 You should see a visual representation of the signal values coming in, as well as the peak detection for the PPG.
-There's also a visual and auditory representation of the heart rate over the last few seconds.
+There's also a visual and auditory representation of the heart rate over the last few seconds, which could be useful for biofeedback purposes.
 Measurement stops when you close the window.

 malak.py calls malak_sample.py, but you can also run malak_sample.py directly: This only reads and prints the values coming in.